-As a result of the COVID-19 outbreak in the United States of America, certain economic uncertainties have arisen including the volatility of the stock market.
+As a result of economic factors, certain uncertainties have arisen including the volatility of the stock market.
 This event has resulted in a risk of decline of market value of the investments in the Pension Plan.
 The ultimate financial impact of the economic and market conditions is unknown at this time.